iSumsoft » iOS Issues »How to Fix Safari Not Working on iPhone

 Step 1: Open Settings > Screen Time > Content & Privacy Restrictions and enter your Screen Time passcode if necessary.

-Step 2: Tap Content Restrictions > Apps > Safari and disable it by toggling the button.
+Step 2: Tap Content Restrictions > Apps > Safari and disable it.

 Disable Restrictions for Safari